DeepBitsTechnology/FirmPin/README.md

  ### FirmPin

  	A tool for simulation, dynamic analysis and fuzzing of IoT firmware.
  	Combination of TriforceAFL, firmadyne and DECAF.

+ It is a Pintool-like framework,  and provides the instrumentation at basic block level,  system call level and memory access level for both user level and kernel level programs.

 ### DECAF: upgraded to the newest qemu version 2.10.1
 		It is included in qemu_mode/qemu dir.